-At the University of California, Master's Degree students are eligible for financial assistance via Student Loans.
+At the University of California, Master's Degree students are eligible for financial assistance via Federal Student Loans.
 These are applied for and administered through the Financial Aid Offices on each UC campus.
 The amount of loan provided depends on each student's need as well as their status as full- or part-time students.
-Forensic Science program students must enroll in a minimum of 5 units per quarter to receive student loan funding.
+Students must enroll in a minimum of 5 units per quarter to receive student loan funding.